matjos/ninjabook-nodejs/README.md

 You need a recent version of [Node.JS](http://nodejs.org/) installed.
 Then you do the following:

 1. Clone the repo
-2. Run on the cloned copy: `npm install`
+2. Install dependencies by executing the following on the cloned copy: `npm install`
 3. Symlink the app with: `npm link`
 4. Run the app and list the commands with: `ninjabook help`

+## Commands

 The following commands are available: